 Find the number you’re comfortable with and start saving toward that today.
 And don’t fear mild adjustments over the years.

-To get a better grip on your retirement savings, you can see where your 401(k) stands in relation to others in your age group.
+To get a better grip on your retirement savings, you can see where your 401(k) stands compared to the average 401(k) balance of others in your age group.
 This will let you know if you need to ramp up your savings or if you’re ahead of the curve.